 Onley because it is a business network.

 At least it is designed to be this way, because I see all the time people who put Facebook like content there.
-Regarding the tools that we recommend checking out the scraping kind of tools that are available for Lincoln.
+Regarding the tools, I'll recommend checking out the scraping kind of tools that are available for Lincoln.

-Those stools literally scrape data from Lincoln and give you the possibility to search the results As you know, when you are logged into LinkedIn and you view someone's profile, that person will find out who viewed them.
-And I would like to share a cool tip how to look at someone's linked in profile anonymously,
+Those tools literally scrape data from Lincoln and give you the possibility to search the results.
+As you know, When you are logged into LinkedIn and you view someone's profile, that person will find out who view them.
+And I would like to share a cool tip how to look at someone's LinkedIn profile anonymously,

-which I have learned from the notes and colleague at those and curious that camp.
+which I have learned from the nose and colleague at austin curious dot com.

 This lengthen information is in regard.
 Onley toe the publicly available profile details that the target person shared, intentionally or unintentionally.

-Here we are again in our sick browser.
-We need toe acts of the profile lank via Google Search,
+Here we are again in our safe browser.
+We need to access the profile link via Google Search,

 and I will take myself as an example.
 So go to Google.

-And as you can see, we're unable to look at the profile without Lincoln bothering us to sign in or to register.
+And as you can see, we are unable to look at the profile without linking, bothering us to sign in or to register.